castwide/vscode-solargraph/README.md

 Some changes you make to a project, such as updating the Gemfile, might require you to restart the Solargraph server.
 Instead of reloading the VS Code window, you can run Restart Solargraph from the Command Palette.

+### Project Configuration

+Solargraph will use the .solargraph.yml file for configuration if it exists in the workspace root.
+The extension provides a command to `Create a Solargraph config file`, or you can do it from the command line:

+    solargraph config .

+The default file should look something like this:

+    include:
+      - ./**/*.rb
+    exclude:
+      - spec/**/*

+This configuration tells Solargraph to parse all .rb files in the workspace excluding the spec folder.

 ## Extension Settings

 This extension contributes the following settings: